pienzwart/compmusic2020/README.md

 # compmusic2020
 Computational Musicology

 For my corpus, I would like to compare my Spotify Wrapped playlist of 2019 to the one of my boyfriend, Pim.
 Our taste in music is very different and those lists are representing this difference.
 I think it’s interesting to compare these two playlists.
-I’m more into soft pop music, singer-/songwriters, also a little classical music, film music, etc. And Pim is more into Drum & Bass, Rap, Hiphop, etc.
+I’m more into soft pop music, singer-/songwriters, also a little classical music, film music, etc. And Pim is more into Drum & Bass, Rap, Hiphop, etc. But we appreciate each others taste of music increasingly.